GreenDelta/openLCA2-manual/src/parameters/parameters.md

 The _use of parameters_ within a database can be checked via the "usage view" feature (right-click on a parameter and select "usage").

 _**Note:**_ Use the **formula interpreter** ("Tools" section in "[Running openLCA for the first time](../welcome_to_openLCA.md)") to check the functions you want to include in dependent parameters.

+### Parameters Rules

+- **Parameter names**:
+  - Must be one word, underscores (`_`) are allowed.
+  - Cannot contain special characters.
+  - Cannot have more than 255 characters.

+- **Parameter formulas**:
+  - Can contain single values, simple equations, or complex functions including logical expressions ("[Constants, operators and functions for formulas in openLCA](../advanced_top/formulas_in_openlca.md)")
+  - Do not contain units, so please add them in the comment field.
+  - Cannot have more than 255 characters.

+- The amount of parameters is, theoretically, not limited.

+- Use a point (`.`) instead of a comma (`,`) for decimal numbers.

 ### New features in openLCA 2